oracle-livelabs/adb/shared/adb-ai-web-app/explore-oci-genai/explore-oci-genai.md

     ![Go to the Playground](./images/goto-playground.png)

    OCI Generative AI supports multiple models.
 Notice how results change as you try different models and prompts.
-You will want to test different models and prompts to see which produces the best results for your business.
+You will want to test different models and prompts to see which produces the best results for your use case.

    Below, we're asking Cohere to generate a movie pitch starring Christian Bale and Natalie Portman that takes place in Chicago in 1968.